Frequently Asked Questions

 How do accelerated classes work?

-Most accelerated, 3-credit courses meet once a week for five or eight weeks, or are offered online.
-Evening class time is 6-10 pm.
-Courses that are more quantitative in nature meet twice weekly (usually from 6-9pm).
+Most accelerated, 3-credit courses meet for five or eight weeks and are offered online.
 A significant amount of self-directed learning outside the classroom is expected (average time is 15-20 hours per week).
-Many accelerated courses are web-assisted to aid in this process.

 My schedule is hectic and I need to plan my time.
 How do I know what to expect in my classes?